asrcpq/tttz/README.md

 	* a drop without line clear will drain the pending garbages

-	* early garbages will be popped to keep the length of garbage sequence always not greater than 5(5 attacks pending max)

-* 40 lines of pending attack cause sudden death
+	* max 5 attacks pending, or early attacks will pop

 ## Gameplay